Igalia/piglit/framework/replay/README.md

 locally.

-Depending on the target 3D API, the scripts require a recent version of apitrace being in the path, and also the renderdoc python module being available, for GL traces.
+Depending on the target 3D API, the scripts require a recent version of apitrace (and eglretrace) being in the path, and also the renderdoc python module being available, for GL traces.

 To ensure python3 can find the renderdoc python module you need to set `PYTHONPATH` to point to the location of `renderdoc.so` (binary python modules)